herman-zamula-teamdev/targetscope/_sources/data/compound.txt

 An interaction pair is a special *Set* that defines a connection between two *Element* values.
 For the *targetscope* application specifically, this can be a gene promoter *Element* and a distal DHS peak *Element*.

-Operations can be applied on an interaction or on a grouping of interactions.
+:ref:`Operations <ops>` can be applied on an interaction or on a grouping of interactions.

 .. topic:: Example